Working With Your First Dataset

 In this tutorial we’ll work with a sample dataset to give you a sense for the ways Dremio makes it easy to work with data.
 While Dremio is built to make working with very large datasets fast for analytical processing, this tutorial uses a small dataset representing a single year of incidents as reported by the San Francisco Police Department.

 We also have created a video if you would like to sit back and watch.

-We also think it will be easier if you’ve read Getting Oriented to Dremio.
-You should at least be connected to the sample data on S3 and have a space set up for this exercise.
+We recommend you participate in the preceding Getting Oriented to Dremio tutorial prior to beginning this tutorial.
+To follow along with this tutorial you should have access to a Dremio deployment, be connected to the sample data on Amazon S3, and have a space set up for this exercise.
 If you have questions along the way, don’t hesitate to ask on the Dremio Community Site.

 Dremio supports most data sources and many file formats.
 In this tutorial we will be working with data provided by the city and county of San Francisco.
 Many interesting datasets are maintained by the city, including police incidents for each year, starting in 2003: